flowersinthesand/portal/documentation/api.md

 ### `inbound(data)`

 A function to be used to convert data sent by the server into an event object.
-Every data sent by the server except binary invokes the function and it should return an event object having `type`.
-Binary data is considered as a `message` event instead.
+Every data sent by the server invokes the function and it should return an event object having `type`.
 The event object can have the following optional properties: `id`(an event id), `reply`(if true then a reply event will be sent) and `data`(the first argument of corresponding handlers).
 The default function parses the data as JSON and returns the parsed value because the server sends a JSON string representing the event as data by default.

+**Note**

+Binary data is considered as a `message` event without calling the function.

 ```js
 {